 In 2010, after almost four years, she began the nearly impossible fight back to life, learning how to speak, eat and move all over again; although she faced the devastating reality of paralysis from the waist down due to damage to her spine.
 She went on to exceedingly defy the odds and has since become an accomplished Motivational Speaker, Actress, Model, and Swimmer.
 Victoria’s swimming resume includes three Silvers and a Gold medal from the London 2012 Paralympic Games as well as multiple World, American and Pan American Records.

 In 2015 Victoria joined ESPN as the youngest on air talent hired by the company.
 She currently serves as a reporter/host for ESPN.

-In 2016 Victoria’s endless hard work, determination and perseverance delivered results when she got out of her wheelchair and began walking on her own despite the lack of feeling in her legs.
+In 2016 Victoria’s endless hard work, training, determination and perseverance delivered results when she got out of her wheelchair and began walking on her own despite the lack of feeling in her legs.

 In 2017 she continued her journey of movement competing through the semi-finals as a contestant on Dancing with the Stars Season 25.
 Victoria is also carrying out her dream of helping others, serving as the President of the Victoria's Victory Foundation.